2600hz/kazoo/applications/konami/doc/transfer.md

 #### Cancel a Transfer

 Canceling a transfer via the API is not supported in the scope of this work.
-However, if the resume Konami code is enabled on the account, the transfor can dial the in-call feature code to cancle the transfer and reconnect to the original caller.
+However, if the resume Konami code is enabled on the account, the transferor can dial the in-call feature code to cancel the transfer and reconnect to the original caller.

 ### Configuration

-An admin will be required to enable both the resume and transfer Konami metaflows for each account via the UI inorder to support in-call transfers.
+An admin will be required to enable both the resume and transfer Konami metaflows for each account via the UI in order to support in-call transfers.

 The API transfer capability will be available to any authenticated API requests and has not specific configuration.